arulbose/rosx/README.md

 ## Getting Started

 Currently the kernel is not ported to any hardware.
 There are some porting code in the source for ARM Raspberry pi but not complete.
 I have ported the kernel to work on a 32-bit x86 simulator which runs on a x86 or x86_64 bit machine.
-The x86 simulator runs the rose kernel threads as if running on a actual bare metal hardware(where the rose scheduler handles the application threads).
-As the priority is to stabilize the kernel the x86 simulator environment gives great flexibity in debugging kernel using gdb.
+The x86 simulator runs the Rose kernel threads as if running on a actual bare metal hardware(where the rose scheduler handles the application threads).
+As the priority is to stabilize the kernel the x86 simulator environment gives greater flexibity in debugging kernel using gdb.

 ### Prerequisites for running the rose kernel in the x86 simulator mode

 Any Ubuntu, Debain, Fedora or any other Linux flavor should be able to build the kernel.
 I personally use Debain machine.
 If you are running on x86_64 please install libc 32-bit (/lib32/libc.so.6).
-Below are the library dependencies for the rose kernel to be built. `rosex86` is the rose kernel binary which has the application threads as well the x86 simulator.
+Below are the library dependencies for the rose kernel to be built. `rosex86` is the Rose kernel binary which has the application threads as well the x86 simulator.
 ```
 $ ldd rosex86
 	linux-gate.so.1 (0xf77b3000)